- 17.3.1 Using Replication for Backups

-For advice and tips on using different storage engines on the master and slaves, see Section 17.3.3, “Using Replication with Different Master and Slave Storage Engines”.
+For advice and tips on using different storage engines on the source and replicas, see Section 17.3.3, “Using Replication with Different Source and Replica Storage Engines”.

 Using replication as a scale-out solution requires some changes in the logic and operation of applications that use the solution.
 See Section 17.3.4, “Using Replication for Scale-Out”.

-For performance or data distribution reasons, you may want to replicate different databases to different replication slaves.
-See Section 17.3.5, “Replicating Different Databases to Different Slaves”
+For performance or data distribution reasons, you may want to replicate different databases to different replicas.
+See Section 17.3.5, “Replicating Different Databases to Different Replicas”

-As the number of replication slaves increases, the load on the master can increase and lead to reduced performance (because of the need to replicate the binary log to each slave).
-For tips on improving your replication performance, including using a single secondary server as a replication master, see Section 17.3.6, “Improving Replication Performance”.
+As the number of replicas increases, the load on the source can increase and lead to reduced performance (because of the need to replicate the binary log to each replica).
+For tips on improving your replication performance, including using a single secondary server as a replication source server, see Section 17.3.6, “Improving Replication Performance”.

-For guidance on switching masters, or converting slaves into masters as part of an emergency failover solution, see Section 17.3.7, “Switching Masters During Failover”.
+For guidance on switching sources, or converting replicas into sources as part of an emergency failover solution, see Section 17.3.7, “Switching Sources During Failover”.

 To secure your replication communication, you can encrypt the communication channel.
 For step-by-step instructions, see Section 17.3.8, “Setting Up Replication to Use Encrypted Connections”.